Abhishekraina7/Servify/README.md

  ### Future Developments

-#### Servify has a solid foundation but can be enhanced with the following features:
+#### Servify has a solid foundation but will be enhanced with the following features:

 - **Alerting System:** Add notifications (e.g., email, Slack) for critical server events like high CPU or low memory.